-- 1. For unexpected occurrence that creates unusually high traffic volumes, as directed by the Engineer. - 2.
-For New Year's Day, between the hours of 6:00 AM December 31st and 6:00 PM January 2nd.
-If New Year's Day is on a Friday, Saturday, Sunday or Monday, then until 6:00 PM the following Tuesday. - 3.
-For Easter, between the hours of 6:00 AM Thursday and 6:00 PM Monday. - 4.
-For Memorial Day, between the hours of 6:00 AM Friday and 6:00 PM Tuesday. - 5.
-For Independence Day, between the hours of 6:00 AM the day before Independence Day and 6:00 PM the day after Independence Day. - If Independence Day is on a Friday, Saturday, Sunday or Monday, then between the hours of 6:00 AM the Thursday before Independence Day and 6:00 PM the Tuesday after Independence Day.

-- 6. For Labor Day, between the hours of 6:00 AM Friday and 6:00 PM Tuesday. - 7.
-For Thanksgiving, between the hours of 6:00 AM] Tuesday and 6:00 PM Monday. - 8.
-For Christmas, between the hours of 6:00 AM the Friday before the week of Christmas Day and 6:00 PM the following Tuesday after the week of Christmas Day.
+- 1. For any unexpected occurrence that creates unusually high traffic volumes, as directed by the Engineer. - 2.
+For New Year's Day, between the hours of 6:00 AM December 31st and 7:00 PM January 2nd.
+If New Year's Day is on a Friday, Saturday, Sunday or Monday, then until 7:00 PM the following Tuesday. - 3.
+For Easter, between the hours of 6:00 AM Thursday and 7:00 PM Monday. - 4.
+For Memorial Day, between the hours of 6:00 AM Friday and 7:00 PM Tuesday. - 5.
+For Independence Day, between the hours of 6:00 AM the day before Independence Day and 7:00 PM the day after Independence Day. - If Independence Day is on a Friday, Saturday, Sunday or Monday, then between the hours of 6:00 AM the Thursday before Independence Day and 7:00 PM the Tuesday after Independence Day. - 6.
+For Labor Day, between the hours of 6:00 AM Friday and 7:00 PM Tuesday. - 7.
+For Thanksgiving, between the hours of 6:00 AM Tuesday and 7:00 PM Monday. - 8.
+For Christmas, between the hours of 6:00 AM the Friday before the week of Christmas Day and 7:00 PM the following Tuesday after the week of Christmas Day. - 9.
+For any event at the Smoky Mountain Center for the Performing Arts that creates unusually high traffic volumes, as directed by the Engineer. - 10.
+For any event at the Macon County Fairgrounds that creates unusually high traffic volumes, as directed by the Engineer.